fzhang00/fzhang00.github.io/_posts/2020-10-15-Gesture-and-motion.markdown

 <div style="position:relative;height:calc(300px + 5em);width:100%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/---codeembed#pub:_ce5agr0Vudsj" allowfullscreen="allowfullscreen" frameborder="0" sandbox="allow-scripts allow-same-origin"></iframe></div>

+After downloading this program to your Microbit, you will see the ```Show Console Device``` button show up below the Microbit Simulator.
+Click that, and you will see a page like the image below.
+This page will show your accelerometer reading in real time.
+Shake your Microbit along the three axes seperatly and get a feel about accelerometer data.

 ![Show accelerometer reading](/assets/show_accelerometer_reading.png)

 Here is a little summary of our observation: